-When you choose a home detox service, it is necessary to find CQC regulated assistance and to make sure they can be trusted to support your recovery and prevent relapse.
+When you choose a home detox service, it is necessary to find a regulated assistance and to make sure they can be trusted to support your recovery and prevent relapse.

-To have a reliable detox at home service, you will need to find a provider who is CQC listed.
+To have a reliable detox at home service, you will need to find a provider who is listed by the government.